 Ringsven MK, Bond D. Gerontology and leadership skills for nurses.
 Albany (NY): Delmar Publishers; 1996.

 Phillips SJ, Whisnant JP.
 Hypertension and stroke.
 In: Laragh JH,Brenner BM, editors.
 Hypertension: pathophysiology, diagnosis, and management.
 New York: Raven Press; 1995. p.
 465-78.

-Electronic publication permits the display of dynamic images: Illustrations that show inherently moving information may be presented as video clips.
-Video clips should be submitted as MPG, MOV, AVI, or GIF files.
+Electronic publication permits the display of dynamic images: Illustrations that show inherently moving information may be presented as video clips submitted as MPG, MOV, AVI, or GIF files.
 The authors should verify that all video clips take less than a minute to load and that they play properly.
 To limit the loading time the clips should preferably contain only one cardiac cycle and the file size should be less than 1.5 megabytes.
 Slightly larger clips are permissible with 3-D images.